aws/aws-emr-containers-best-practices/content/debugging/docs/connect-spark-ui.md

 1- Run ```kubectl port-forward <driver-pod-name> 4040:4040```

-The result should as the following:
+The result should be the following:

 ```